galaxyproject/training-material/Introduction/tutorials/introduction_my_first_analysis.md

  ![](../images/101_19.png)

-4. A good way to learn about these exons is to look at their genomic surrounding.
+A good way to learn about these exons is to look at their genomic surrounding.
 This can be done by using genome browsers.
+Galaxy can launch a genome browser such as IGV on your local machine, and it can connect to online genome browsers as well.
+An example of such an online genome browser is the UCSC genome browser.

+:pencil2: ***Hands on!***

-First, we have to tell Galaxy which **Genome build** this data uses (hg19), we can do this as follows:
+1. First, we have to tell Galaxy which **Genome build** this data uses (hg19), we can do this as follows:

  ![](../images/101_20.png)

-5. To **visualize the data in UCSC genome browser**, click on `display at UCSC main` option visible when you expand the history item.
+2. To **visualize the data in UCSC genome browser**, click on `display at UCSC main` option visible when you expand the history item.

  ![](../images/101_displayucsc.png)

-6. This will upload the data to UCSC as custom track.
+ This will upload the data to UCSC as custom track.
 To see your data look at the `User Track` near the top.
 You can enter the coordinates of one of your exons at the top to jump to that location.

  ![](../images/101_21.png)